Nobuyuki Tsujii: Outreach

 In a published eulogy for pianist Van Cliburn, Tsujii wrote: "I heard about his illness and visited him at his home on February 2nd of this year [2013].
 He stood up to greet me, and talked with me for more than the scheduled 30 minutes.
 Our conversation went from advice on playing techniques, to the importance of telling more people about the beauty of classical music, a very wide range of things; it was sprinkled with jokes and stories, and he was very happy.
-He said that Cliburn medallists like us, in addition to striving to deepen our own musical understanding, can make a strong impression on others to attract them to classical music."
+He said that Cliburn medalists like us, in addition to striving to deepen our own musical understanding, can make a strong impression on others to attract them to classical music."

-Tsujii takes these words to heart, and has travelled to remote corners of the world to hold concerts.
+Tsujii takes these words to heart, and has traveled to remote corners of the world to hold concerts.
 While on tour, he enjoys visiting local elementary schools to engage the students in classical music.